arokettu/phpstorm-metadata-export/README.md

 The library is inspired by [Pimple Container Dumper] for Silex but it doesn't require IDE plugin because it uses native PhpStorm export format.
-It also supports Slim and is extensible to support more DI containers and frameworks in future.
+It can integrate with any PSR-15 compliant framework and is extensible to support more DI containers and frameworks in the future.

 [PhpStorm Advanced Metadata]: https://confluence.jetbrains.com/display/PhpStorm/PhpStorm+Advanced+Metadata
 [Pimple Container Dumper]: https://github.com/Sorien/silex-pimple-dumper